-Dawa Pratten, Architectural Assistant
+Dawa Pratten, Architect

 Dawa Pratten, BA (Hons) Dip Arch (LSA)

 Dawa joined Project Orange in 2017, directly after graduating from the London School of Architecture and has since primarily been working in Thamesmead on projects for Peabody.
 He helped produce the masterplan for the park and housing based redevelopment of Thamesmead Golf Course and the resultant ‘Primer’ book.
 He then assisted on the masterplan for Dashwood Square: a landscape led, infill housing project that aims to provide new homes and public amenities for the residents of the Parkview Estate.
-He is currently working on the Moorings social club, a project that started as a feasibility study conducted as part of a bid for ‘good growth fund’ support form the Mayor of London.
+He is currently leading the delivery of the Moorings social club, a project that started as a feasibility study conducted as part of a bid for ‘good growth fund’ support form the Mayor of London.
 The project was subsequently awarded £1.15m in funding and is now entering the initial design phase.
 The project aims to be an exemplar of co-design, working with artists and locals from day one.

 Dawa was amongst the first cohort of students to graduate from the London School of Architecture, an experimental new school that blends academia with practice, where he was based out of the Unstable Cites Design Think-Tank.
 Prior to this, Dawa completed his undergraduate studies at the University of Plymouth where he graduated with a first-class degree and was nominated for the Bronze RIBA Presidents Medal.